Citizens Coalition for Change

-The Citizens Coalition for Change (CCC) is a Zimbabwean political party.
-It was established by former members of the Movement for Democratic Change Alliance.
+The Citizens Coalition for Change (CCC) is a Zimbabwean political party established in 2022 by former members of the Movement for Democratic Change Alliance.

 Background

-Nelson Chamisa formed Citizens Coalition for Change after losing the squabbles over party name "MDC Alliance".
-The president of the CCC party presented yellow as the new color and raising the index finger as the new symbol.
-CCC has no constitution.
-A way to avoid being bound by its supremacy as it was in MDC.
-After forming the party, most MDC Alliance MPs and councilors who showed allegiance to Chamisa were recalled from parliament by Douglas Mwonzora, who took over MDC Alliance.
-This, together with some deaths of officials, called for by-elections in 28 seats which were conducted on 26 March 2022 in which the newly formed CCC won 19 and ZANU–PF won 9.
-It is worthy noting that ZANU-PF gained 9 more parliamentary seats since 2018.
-The rump MDC Alliance which Mwonzora headed did not win a seat.
-Weeks before the by-election saw some government-sponsored violence against CCC (including violence at CCC rally in Kwekwe which led to the death of a party supporter).
+Nelson Chamisa formed Citizens Coalition for Change (CCC) after losing a dispute over the Movement for Democratic Change Alliance against Douglas Mwonzora, leader of the Movement for Democratic Change - Tsvangiri (MDC-T).
+Chamisa proposed yellow and the raised index finger as the new color and symbol of the party.

+The CCC has no official constitution in order to avoid being bound by its supremacy as it was in the MDC.
+Following the formation of the CCC, several MDC Alliance MPs and councilors were accused of showing allegiance to Chamisa and recalled from parliament by Mwonzora, whom had taken over the MDC Alliance.
+This, alongside the deaths of some officials, left a number of vacancies in parliamentary seats, which triggered by-elections under Zimbabwean constitutional law.
+Elections in 28 seats were conducted on 26 March 2022 in which the newly formed CCC won 19 and ZANU–PF won 9 seats.
+Mwonzora's rump MDC Alliance did not secure any seats.
+The weeks preceding the by-election saw some government-sponsored violence against CCC (including violence at a CCC rally in Kwekwe which led to the stabbing and death of a party supporter, Mboneni Ncube, by suspected ZANU-PF supporters).